23 Lazy evaluation

 report(42)

 The lazy evaluation trap in function factories.
-If you read Chapter 20, you saw that promises can cause trouble when a function factory captures a loop variable:
+If you read Chapter 20, you saw that promises can cause trouble when a factory captures a loop variable:

 funs <- list()